ChuaJiaLin/Y3S2/High Performance Data Processing/Assignment 2/big_data.md

   - Sampling (11.27s) also performs efficiently, as it works on a smaller subset of the data while still providing approximate insights.
   - Parallel Processing using Polars (12.08s) shows competitive performance but is slightly slower due to parallel execution overhead.
   - Chunking (15.97s) is slower because it processes data in multiple iterations, introducing loop and I/O overhead.
-  - Optimize Data Types (17.8s) is the slowest strategy due to the additional preprocessing required for type conversion.
+  - Optimize Data Types (17.8s) is the slower due to the additional preprocessing required for type conversion.
+  - Parallel Processing using Dask (100.4s) records the slowest execution time because Dask processes the entire dataset, unlike the other strategies that only use 1 million records.
+Dask does not directly support the nrows parameter during CSV loading, making partial loading less straightforward and significantly increases execution time for this experiment.

 * **Memory Usage**
   - Sampling (109.74 MiB) is the most memory-efficient strategy, as it operates on a significantly reduced subset of the dataset.
   - Chunking (217.97 MiB) and Load Less Data (228.28 MiB) show moderate memory usage, as they limit the amount of data processed at a time.
   - Parallel Processing using Polars (338.77 MiB) consumes more memory due to parallel execution overhead and internal data structures.
-  - Optimize Data Types (580.79 MiB) results in the highest memory usage, likely due to intermediate transformations and data conversions.
+  - Optimize Data Types (580.79 MiB) results in high memory usage, likely due to intermediate transformations and data conversions.
+  - Parallel Processing using Dask (3523.78 MiB) consumes the highest memory because it processes the full dataset in memory.
+This large overhead is expected when using Dask for scalable big data processing.

 * **Processing Efficiency**
   - Load Less Data is very easy to implement and highly efficient, but it may lead to loss of important information if too much data is excluded.
   - Sampling is simple and fast, making it useful for exploratory analysis, but results may not fully represent the entire dataset.
   - Chunking requires moderate effort to implement, as it involves iterative processing, but it is effective for handling datasets larger than memory.
   - Optimize Data Types requires careful handling and domain knowledge to avoid incorrect conversions, making it moderately complex and less efficient in this case.
-  - Parallel Processing using Polars is easy to implement with built-in parallelism and provides good performance, but at the cost of higher memory usage.
+  - Parallel Processing using Polars is relatively easy to implement because of its built-in parallelism and optimized execution engine.
+It provides balanced performance and scalability, though memory usage is higher compared to simpler approaches.
+  - Parallel Processing using Dask is designed for large-scale and distributed data processing.
+While it performs poorly in this experiment, the comparison is not entirely equal because Dask processes the full dataset whereas the other strategies only process 1 million records.
+Dask is more suitable for datasets that exceed single-machine memory limits and for distributed computing environments.

 In conclusion, Load Less Data is the fastest and most efficient strategy overall when data reduction is acceptable.
 Sampling provides the best memory efficiency and is ideal for exploratory analysis.
 Chunking is useful for large datasets that exceed memory limits but introduces processing overhead.
-Optimize Data Types is the least efficient in this scenario due to high memory usage and slower execution.
-Parallel processing using Polars offers good scalability and balanced performance, but it is not the most memory-efficient option in this comparison.
+Optimize Data Types is the least efficient in this scenario due to high memory usage and slower execution caused by preprocessing operations.

+Parallel Processing using Polars offers good scalability and balanced performance with relatively simple implementation, making it a strong alternative for high-performance data processing.
+Meanwhile, Parallel Processing using Dask shows the weakest performance in this experiment because it processes the entire dataset instead of a 1 million record subset.
+However, Dask remains highly valuable for large-scale distributed workloads and datasets that cannot fit into memory using traditional data processing libraries.
 ________________________________________

 ### 🔍 **Part 2: Compare between 3 library**